aeternity/protocol/epoch/api/channels_api_usage.md

   * [Contract call](#get-contract-calls)

-Only steps 1 and 3 require chain interactions, step 2 is off-chain.
+Only steps 1 and 4 require chain interactions, step 2 and 3 are off-chain.

 ### HTTP requests
 There are two types of HTTP requests: